flumeapp/help.flumeapp.com/views/explore.md

 # Explore

 The Explore tab allows you to discover posts and users that Instagram curates to you personally.
-These suggestions are based off various factors, such as existing accounts you follow, your contacts, your previous likes and more.
+These suggestions are based off various factors, such as existing users you follow, your contacts, your previous likes and more.

 <p style="text-align: center; margin-top: 1em;"><img src="/views/assets/explore.png" width="50%" height="50%" /></p>